zerrubabbel/code-red/install-guide.md

 ## archinstall rationale

-Mirrors as default: Reflector will optimize pacman mirrors after initial installation
+Mirrors as default: Reflector will optimize pacman mirrors after initial installation.

-Disc configuration as 'Best Effort': It's a simple, low effort, yet suitable for most partition scheme
+Disc configuration as 'Best Effort': It's a simple, low effort, yet suitable for most partition scheme.

 Disc Encryption: Cold state encryption can keep your data safe, especially on a device as vulnerable and easy to steal as a laptop.

-Filesystem as ext4: It's the current gold standard in terms of reliability and compatibility. 'btrfs' however is an excellent alternative that provides potential for automatic backup images. ext4 however, saves trouble with FS kernel modules, and post update compatibility issue.
+Filesystem as ext4: It's the current gold standard in terms of reliability and compatibility. 'btrfs' however is an excellent alternative that provides potential for automatic backup images. ext4 however, saves trouble with FS kernel modules, and post update compatibility issues.

 Bootloader as Grub: Common and well supported.
-Systemdboot is also an excellent bootloader, but the decision to encourage Grub is for parity with the included .bashrc file
+Systemdboot is also an excellent bootloader, but the decision to encourage Grub is for parity with the included .bashrc file.

-Swap enabled on zram: Low effort that saves the need to setup a dedicated swap partition, and tax on hard drive health, but still provides swap benefits
+Swap enabled on zram: Low effort that saves the need to setup a dedicated swap partition, and tax on hard drive health, but still provides swap benefits.

-Profile as Xorg: Saves potential install complications, and allows for finer configuration control where it counts
+Profile as Xorg: Saves potential install complications, and allows for finer configuration control where it counts.

-Kernel as linux: Saves potential install complications, and adding a kernel post hoc is relatively easy
+Kernel as linux: Saves potential install complications, and adding a kernel post hoc is relatively easy.

-NetworkManager enabled: Necessary for compatibility with Plasma or Gnome
+NetworkManager enabled: Necessary for compatibility with Plasma or Gnome.

 Additional Packages (nano and reflector): Small workload on potentially slower mirrors, but sets up for a more streamlined chroot session